TigerAppsOrg/TigerApps-Course-Update-Guide/README.md

 $ node importers/scrapeEvaluations.js
 ```

 2. Follow the instructions printed by the script.
 Specifically, you'll need to retrieve a cookie value that allows for CAS authentication.
-After this, when prompted for a MongoDB query, just press enter (which tells the script to scrape all courses).
+After this, when prompted for a MongoDB query, enter: `{"semester": xxxx}` where `xxxx` is the new term code (e.g. 1232).
 3. Let the script complete (takes about 30 minutes).
    - **Verify** that new evaluations were scraped by searching for a course (e.g. COS126) on PrincetonCourses and checking that evaluations from the previous term were added.